 - The Committee will meet in closed session to reach a decision, including recommended sanctions, if applicable.
-Such meeting will generally be held within one school day following the hearing. - If the Committee seeks additional information following commencement of its deliberations, it will notify the parties within two school days, and reconvene the hearing within five school days of the conclusion of the original hearing.
-The Committee's final decision must then be made.
+Such meeting shall generally be held immediately after the hearing or within one Touro business day (a Jewish Day of Observance as delineated on the Touro calendar does not count as a business day). - If the Committee seeks additional information following commencement of its deliberations, it will notify the parties within two (2) Touro business days, and reconvene the hearing within five (5) Touro business days of the conclusion of the original hearing.
+The Committee's final decision must then be made. - The Committee may impose a range of Class A, B, or C sanctions.

-- The Committee may impose a range of Class A, B, or C sanctions. - The Committee's decision must be based solely on the evidence presented at the hearing and will be the final disposition of the issues involved, including sanctions.
-The decision of the Committee will be presented in writing to the CAI Officer, the student, and the department Chair.
+The Committee's decision must be based solely on the evidence presented at the hearing and will be the final disposition of the issues involved, including sanctions.
+The decision of the Committee will be presented in writing to the CAI Officer, the student, and the Chair.
 The Committee's letter will contain the following elements: Charge; Hearing Date; Findings; List of Sanctions; and the Right to Appeal and to whom.
+In the event the case involved a student in a dual-degree or joint-degree program, the CAI Officer of each relevant school should be informed of the decision.